oliverklee/TYPO3-testing-distribution/README.md

 but not BE users or BE user groups.
 (So it is safe to add BE users and then run the import.)

-### Developing and testing extensions

-To test a local copy of an extension in this distribution, you can do one of the following (or a combination):

-1. Put the extension folders in `packages/`.
-2. Mount the extension directories via Docker.
-For this, create the file `.ddev/docker-compose.packages.yaml` as a copy of `.ddev/docker-compose.packages.yaml.template` and modify it to your needs.

 ## Relevant URLs and launch options

 - Backend: